 With early firmware this used to happen more often.
-Nowadays not so much, It seems that the only ones that occur today are leaving USB devices plugged in at boot (they require too much current for the GR-1 at startup), and plugging USB devices after a firmware update (happens one time only).
-If this should happen to you, please drop us a mail with specifics of the situation, preferably with screenshot, or better video.
-Firmware version number and serial number are also highly appreciated.
+Nowadays not so much, It seems that the only ones that occur today are leaving USB devices plugged in at boot (they require too much current for the GR-1 at startup).